imclerran/achiever_app_deprecated/README.md

 ## Written with <3 in Flutter and Dart

-## Built using the principals of CLEAN archicture and TDD.
+## Built using Domain Driven Design principals, and TDD.